ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 From `rtl::Record`, registered member functions can be obtained as `rtl::Method`.
 These are metadata descriptors (not callables).
 Callable entities are materialized by explicitly providing the argument types we intend to pass.

-For example, the overloaded constructor `Person(std::string, int)` –
+For example, the overloaded constructor `Person(std::string, int)`:
 ```c++
 rtl::constructor<std::string, int> personCtor = classPerson->ctorT<std::string, int>();
 if (!personCtor) { /* Constructor with expected signature not found. */ }
 ```
-Or the default constructor –
+Or the default constructor:
 ```c++
 rtl::constructor<> personCtor = classPerson->ctorT<>();
 ```
-Instances can be created on the `Heap` or `Stack` with automatic lifetime management –
+Instances can be created on the `Heap` or `Stack` with automatic lifetime management:
 ```c++
 auto [err, robj] = personCtor(rtl::alloc::Stack, "John", 42);
 if (err != rtl::error::None) { std::cerr << rtl::to_string(err); } // Construction failed.
 ```
 The constructed object is returned wrapped in `rtl::RObject`.
-Now, Lookup a member-function by name –
+Now, Lookup a member-function by name:
 ```c++
 std::optional<rtl::Method> oGetName = classPerson->getMethod("getName");
 if (!oGetName) { /* Member function not registered */ }
 ```
-And materialize a complete type-aware caller –
+And materialize a complete type-aware caller:
 ```c++
 rtl::method<Person, std::string()> getName = oGetName->targetT<Person>().argsT()
                                                      .returnT<std::string>();